siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 **[VERIFIED PREP]**

 #Per-Board Instructions
-Per-board tests should take about 1 2 minutes minute to complete.
+Per-board tests should take about 1 to 2 minutes minute to complete.

 ##Mount and Prep Board
 * With the bench supply off, affix the UUT board onto the tester.
 Make sure all pogos connect, and secure with two hold-down standoffs as pictured.